-Vineyard in the city of Angers (Anjou) in the department of Maine-et-Loire in the north-east of France.
-The origin lies in a in 1815 by Jean-Pierre Vibert (1777-1866) in Chénevières-sur-Marne near Paris founded rose breeding business.
-Vibert moved the business to Angers in 1839 and dealt intensively with rose cultivation with over 600 creations, of which about 60 have survived to this day.
-He also bred fruits such as pears and vines.
-At least one variety still used today comes from him, that is Muscat Ottonel, In relevant sources is often mentioned as a vine grower the name Robert Moreau.
-M Robert Robert, who was active with Jean-Pierre Vibert in 1846 and whose business was bought in 1850, probably means.
-M. Robert married the daughter of M. Moreau, who also ran a vine breeding (?)
-Or rose breeding business.
+Vine farm in the city of Angers (Anjou) in the Maine-et-Loire department in north-eastern France.
+The origin is in a rose nursery founded in 1815 by Jean-Pierre Vibert (1777-1866) in Chénevières-sur-Marne near Paris.
+Vibert moved the business to Angers in 1839 and worked intensively on rose cultivation with over 600 creations, of which around 60 have survived to this day.
+He also grew fruit such as pears and vines.
+At least one variety that is still used today comes from him, that is Muscat Ottonel, In relevant sources, the name Robert Moreau is often given as a vine grower.
+It is probably meant by M. Robert, who worked for Jean-Pierre Vibert from 1846 and bought his business in 1850.
+M. Robert married the daughter of a M. Moreau, who also ran a vine (?)
+Or rose growing business.
 Robert inherited this business after the death of his father-in-law in 1856 and changed the company name to Moreau-Robert.
 The sorts Almeria.
 Blanc d'Ambre.
 Damascus Black.
 Madeleine Angevine.
 Madeleine Royale.
-Muscat St. Laurent and Muscat Ottonel were created in the environment of these persons / enterprises.
+Muscat St. Laurent and Muscat Ottonel have arisen around these people / companies.